 Extra Credit for Julius Caesar

-Playing with time.
+Time Warp.
 As in many of his plays, Shakespeare manipulates time in Julius Caesar, both for dramatic convenience and to make the setting less foreign to his audience.
-Historically, the time between Caesar's triumphal march with Pompey's sons and the defeat of Cassius and Brutus is around two years, but Shakespeare compresses it into two months.
-Additionally, references the characters make to their clothes reveal that they are dressed as people in Shakespeare's day would have been, not as Romans.
-Also, at one point a mechanical clock strikes the time—such clocks weren't be invented for over a thousand years!
+For example, the time between Caesar's triumphal march with Pompey's sons and the defeat of Cassius and Brutus was around two years in real life, but Shakespeare compresses it into two months.
+And at one point a mechanical clock strikes the time, yet such clocks wouldn’t be invented for over 1,000 years after the play takes place!

-The tragedy of Brutus.
-Despite the title, you could make a good argument that this play should actually be titled the Tragedy of Brutus.
-Caesar's tragic flaw is supposedly his ambition, but as Antony points out in his eulogy, we see few examples of Caesar's ambition in the play.
-Additionally, Caesar dies less than halfway through, and has fewer lines than several other characters.
-The story of the noble Brutus being undone by his dispassionate logic and his trust in Cassius conforms much more closely to the model of tragedy.
+Et tu, Bruté?
+Despite the title of Julius Caesar, one could argue that this play could just as easily be titled the Tragedy of Brutus.
+Caesar dies less than halfway through the play and has fewer lines than several other major characters.
+The story of the noble Brutus being undone by his dispassionate logic and his trust in Cassius conforms much more closely to the literary model of tragedy.